Jamala Wildlife Lodge

 I was informed our step free room options were the Wild Encounter Room 1, Wild Encounter Suite and the Reef Room.
 We decided to go with the Wild Encounter Suite because it was a little bigger.

 Even though I would of loved to have stayed in a bungalow I really enjoyed our stay in the Wild Encounter Suite.
-I feel whichever room you stay in at Jamala Wildlife Lodge will be an unforgettable African getaway.
+I feel whichever room you stay in at Jamala Wildlife Lodge will be an unforgettable African getaway, however I would love to see some more accessible options.

 Jamala Wildlife Lodge Dinning

-That night we made our way to the pre dinner drinks.
+Later on that night we made our way to the pre dinner drinks which is also included in the experience.
 We relaxed by the fire with the sounds of the lions roaring.

-We were met with the hyenas during our drinks before we moved into the dining area.
+The hyenas joined us outside during our drinks before we moved into the dining area.
 The dinning area was beautifully laid out and we were all seated in order via our room type.
 The silver service dinner was fantastic, and the staff were outstanding.
+The white lions also joined us during dinner but they were at the other end of the dinning room so we unfortunately couldn’t see them, but after dinner we were able to go say hello.

 Jamala Morning Tour